usmansbk/blog-draft/markdowns/redux.md

 }
 ```

 We can prevent this by passing only the todos state as an argument to the reducer function.
-Thereby, forcing it to be responsible for only todos state.

 ```js
 function todoReducer(todos, action) {